LostArtefacts/TRX/docs/tr1/GAMEFLOW.md

 also means by default that the original enemies who did drop items will not do so unless the gameflow has been configured as such.

+Item drops can be defined in two ways.
+If `enable_tr2_item_drops` is `true`, then custom level builders can add items directly to the level file, setting their position to be the same as the enemies who should drop them.

-Item drops are defined in the `item_drops` section of a level's definition by creating objects with the following parameter structure.
+For the original levels, `enable_tr2_item_drops` is `false`.
+Item drops are instead defined in the `item_drops` section of a level's definition by creating objects with the following parameter structure.
 You can define at most one entry per enemy, but that definition can have as many drop items as necessary (within the engine's overall item limit).

 <details>
 <summary>Show example setup</summary>